CormacCollins/Cloud-Computing-Matrix-Calculator-Master-Node-/README.md

 The 'work' for each job is added to a job queue which is allocated to worker nodes which are queried to assess their capacity for work.
-The worker also works asynchronously, leaving itself open to recieve furhter data - to prevent any blocking.
+The worker also works asynchronously, leaving itself open to recieve further data - to prevent any blocking.
 Upon completion of 'work' a worker node uses it's own async thread to return the work while begnning another stored segment of 'work'.